DanChaltiel/crosstable/README.md

 ## Getting help and giving feedback

-You can find the whole documentation on the the [dedicated website](https://danchaltiel.github.io/crosstable/).
+You can find the whole documentation on the [dedicated website](https://danchaltiel.github.io/crosstable/).

 Besides, you can also use the vignettes: